Let’s talk about how we can help with your benefits.

 Welfare benefits advice

-Welfare benefit advisors are based in our WHG offices and offer free, expert and fair advice.
+Our welfare benefit advisors offer free, expert and fair advice.
 They can guide you through the UK Government’s changes to the welfare system.

 You’ll also get help to claim all of the benefits you are due – and get support every step of the way at an appeal.